3liz/py-qgis-server/README.md

 The server is aimed at solving some real situations encountered in production environment: zero conf scalability, handle long-running request situation, auto restart...

+Py-Qgis-server is constantly tested against Qgis release and ltr version.

 ## Features

 - Multiples workers